Children worst affected as terror networks spread their tentacles across borders: India at UN | Education

 Children worst affected as terror networks spread their tentacles across borders: India at UN

-"In order to advance child protection agenda of the Council, its synergies with counter terrorism need to be translated into action," it said.
-India said that the member states need to demonstrate a "greater political will" to hold the perpetrators of terrorism and their collaborators and sponsors, especially those sanctioned by the Council, to account to fulfill the Council's child protection obligations.
+“In order to advance child protection agenda of the Council, its synergies with counter-terrorism need to be translated into action,” it said.
+India said that the member states need to demonstrate a “greater political will” to hold the perpetrators of terrorism and their collaborators and sponsors, especially those sanctioned by the Council, to account to fulfil the Council’s child protection obligations.

 The country noted with concern that lack of access to schools and treacherous learning environments make children vulnerable to exploitation and recruitment by terrorists and other non-state actors.
 “Education facilities are often used as vehicles for radicalisation and indoctrination to violent extremist ideologies.
 Much of these happen in the absence of opportunity for quality formal education for children,” India said.